Still here, Still supporting.

 The Irish Cancer Society is a community of patients, survivors, volunteers, supporters, health and social care professionals, and researchers who transform people's experiences and outcomes through support services and research.
-Reflecting on the challenges during the first year of Covid lockdowns, they wanted to reaffirm to the cancer community that they're still here and the support and services that they're renowned for are still available.
+Reflecting on the challenges during the first year of Covid lockdowns, they wanted to reaffirm to the cancer community in their Annual report that they're still here and the support and services that they're renowned for were still available.

 The Approach

 The Irish Cancer Society's story is a human story, and in every year prior to 2020, they always build a fantastic library of photography of people they have supported, of their fundraising events, and the work of their volunteers and supporting partners.
-But of course, the last two years have been very different, so the access to imagery was very limited.
+But of course, during Covid the access to imagery was very limited it was therefore our task to look at how we could represent their work in a different way.

 The colour palette is a mix of sombre and bright colours to partner the two sides of the work of the Irish Cancer Society – they are helping increase the number of people who survive cancer and are there to support those who don’t.